h7b/h7b-dendron-netlify/vault/notes.p-fin.r.2022-06-06.binance.bep2.md

 id: vz13rxwc6otwtfk7bcvcekb
 title: BEP-2
 desc: ''
-updated: 1654525388494
+updated: 1654607432895
 created: 1654524329115
 ---
 # BEP-2

-[BEP-2](https://academy.binance.com/en/glossary/bep-2) is a technical standard for the issuance and implementation of tokens on the Binance Chain (BNB Beacon Chain).
+[BEP-2](https://academy.binance.com/en/glossary/bep-2) is a technical standard for the issuance and implementation of tokens on the Binance Chain (aka BNB Beacon Chain).

 The native asset of Binance Chain is BNB, which is used to pay for fees (similar to [gas](https://academy.binance.com/en/articles/what-is-ethereum#what-is-ethereum-gas)).